Living On Campus at UA

 - Summer housing for students attending Summer school

 Most of our dorm rooms are doubles (for two people).
-We also offer single rooms (one person), triple rooms (three people) and quadruple rooms (four people).
+We also offer some single rooms (one person) and apartment-style options (up to four people).
 Most of the dorms have community bathrooms on their floor or wing, which are shared by students of the same gender.
 We also have a few dorms with different types of bathrooms: a suite-style bathroom, where two rooms of students of the same gender share a bathroom; and a private bathroom inside the room, where the students in the room share a bathroom.
-All of our buildings have a community kitchen which is mostly used for small meals or snacks.
+All of our buildings have a community kitchen which is mostly used for cooking small meals or snacks.

-Rooms include all furniture, utilities (electricity, water), local telephone service*, and internet and Wi-Fi access.
+Rooms include all furniture, utilities (water, electricity, gas, air conditioning/heating), local telephone service (phone not included), and internet and Wi-Fi access.

 Resources for International Students

 Frequently Asked Questions

 While it is not required to live on campus, dorm living enables students to be independent, get along with others, and make friends.
 It’s a place full of opportunities to learn life skills and receive an education beyond the classroom.

 We strongly recommend that you purchase a campus meal plan to eat at the more than 40 eateries located around campus.
 Arizona Student Unions’ professional dining staff is available to assist in finding menu options that fit your needs, including vegetarian, vegan and gluten-free offerings.
 For guidance, please contact the Student Union nutrition office or click here for more information on menus and nutritional information.
 If you have dietary restrictions, we encourage you to discuss food-related accommodations with the UA Disability Resource Center.